Common and Surprising Reasons a Parent Can Lose Custody of a Child

 But is a refusal to co-parent a reason to lose custody of a child?

-The answer is it depends on whether that refusal to co-parent rises to the level of impacting the child's best interest.
+The answer depends on whether the refusal to co-parent impacts the child's best interest.

 Here are some examples: